CFAC: History

 Mike Richards in the Morning, running from 6am-10am local time weekdays, was one of the most popular shows on Calgary radio.
 It often featured fake phone calls, skits and songs (all performed by Richards) from or about local and international sports celebrities.
 As of 2010, according to BBM's recently introduced PPM ratings, the program became the highest rated sports morning show in the country.
 However, in January 2011 Richards left The Fan to pursue a job as morning host with TSN Radio 1050 back in his native Ontario.
 His program was replaced with a show co-hosted by ex-Calgary Flames player Rhett Warrener.

 As of August 2008, The Fan was ranked 15th among Calgary radio stations with only a %1.9 share of the audience, arguably due to the niche market of the all-sports AM format.
 As of the Fall 2011 BBM Radio PPM Data, CFAC was still ranked #15, but increased its share to 3.1.

 In January 2011, CFAC became known as "Sportsnet Radio Fan 960", the move came as part of a co-branding initiative with its television counterpart Rogers Sportsnet, amid indications that rival TSN was preparing to launch a competing sports radio network, which launched shortly after in Toronto.
 The station's on-air identity was then changed to "Sportsnet 960 The Fan" in October 2011.

-As of Winter 2020, CFAC is the 17th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.
+As of Winter 2020, CFAC was the 17th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.

+On July 7, 2026 Rogers Sports and Media announced that CFAC had shut down as one of six radio station closures in various locations across the country, including a second Sportsnet station, CISL in Vancouver.
+The company cited low advertising revenue and declining audiences as the reason for the shutdown.
+The company also stated it would move away from broadcasting Calgary Flames games on radio as part of the closure.

 Programming

-CFAC is the flagship station for live broadcasts of the Calgary Flames, and the Calgary Hitmen.
-It also carries live coverage of the Toronto Blue Jays, and is an affiliate of CBS Sports Radio.
+CFAC was the flagship station for live broadcasts of the Calgary Flames, the Calgary Wranglers and the Calgary Hitmen.
+It also carried live coverage of the Toronto Blue Jays, and was an affiliate of Westwood One Sports.